-"After you've run, after everything has tightened up, use some stretching or yoga to help loosen all that tissue back up," she says.
+"After you've run, after everything has tightened up, use some stretching or yoga to help loosen all that tissue back up," she said.

-"There's often a feeling of 'what am I working towards?' " she says.
-"It's always nice to have something on the back burner — a smaller distance race like a 5k or a 10k."
+"There's often a feeling of 'What am I working towards?' " she said.
+"It's always nice to have something on the back burner — a smaller distance race like a 5K or a 10K."

 But throughout the entire marathon journey — from training through race day and beyond — Kempf says it's important to have encouraging words for yourself.